 An organization’s data archiving strategy is a plan, to ensure that inactive data is stored, managed, secured, accessed and destroyed according to the policies you define.
 Building a data archiving strategy requires the participation of several stakeholders, including data architects, enterprise architects, database administrators (DBAs), developers, information security and infrastructure professionals, business analysts, and business users.

 A data archiving strategy should focus on archiving inactive data periodically.
-After retaining that archived data for a specific period, consider moving it to longer-term offline storage such as tapes , though an organization’s policies may differ depending on the need to keep data online versus offline.
-During archival of data there could be slow response on certain processes- MRP, job processing etc. It is advisable that organizations must plan for the archiving service during “lean” business periods, for example during long weekends.
-The time to complete archiving depends on the data to be moved out of live company to the archiving company.
+After retaining that archived data for a specific period, consider moving it to longer-term offline storage such as tapes, though an organization’s policies may differ depending on the need to keep data online versus offline.
+During the archival of data, there could be a slow response to certain processes- MRP, job processing, etc. It is advisable that organizations must plan for the archiving service during “lean” business periods, for example during long weekends.
+The time to complete archiving depends on the data to be moved out of the live company to the archiving company.

 Once established, an archiving strategy helps clearly define what data you must retain, what you can archive or purge, and how users should access archived data.
-When an organization is not properly aware about data archiving and how to initiate the process, it is advisable to consult experts who have wide knowledge on the subject.
-Consultants who possess deep knowledge and expertise on such process can be entrusted to perform and execute the task.
+When an organization is not properly aware of data archiving and how to initiate the process, it is advisable to consult experts who have wide knowledge of the subject.
+Consultants who possess deep knowledge and expertise in such a process can be entrusted to perform and execute the task.

 Why do YOU think data archiving is crucial for an organization?
 Share your views on the comment section.
 Download our FREE eBook to know more about what should be an effective data archiving strategy and how as a Baan administer you can execute your plan successfully.